cloudevents/spec/cesql/spec.md

 Through implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

-When addressing an attribute not included in the input event, an empty _String_ MUST be assumed as its value.
+When addressing an attribute not included in the input event, the entire subexpression MUST evaluate to `false`.
+For example, `true AND (missingAttribute = "")` would evaluate to `false` as the subexpression `missingAttribute = ""` would be false.

 ### 3.3.
 Errors